 This document contains guidance and a pro-forma for the Student Failing to Progress or Cause for Concern process to be initiated between a student radiographer and the placement staff.

 This process is a feature of the assessment process which aims to provide a managed focus in situations where the performance of a student requires additional attention beyond the normal systems of support and guidance.
-The process provides all parties with a formal way of documenting and addressing a range of concerns with a view to providing a positive support for the student.
+The process provides all parties with a formal way of documenting and addressing a range of concerns, with a view to providing positive support for the student.

 In the event of any concerns, it is advised that the process should be triggered as early as possible to allow the student to identify and respond to the concern(s).